 Annuities are not life insurance.
-Annuities are in essence the polar opposite of life insurance.
-The major aim of a life insurance policy is to establish an inheritance for beneficiaries by paying into a contract on a regular basis.
-In terms of avoiding probate, an annuity’s main function when it comes to estate administration is to liquidate an estate faster.
+Annuities are, in essence, the polar opposite of life insurance.
+The major aim of a life insurance policy is to establish an inheritance for beneficiaries by paying into a contract regularly.
+In terms of avoiding probate, an annuity’s main function in estate administration is to liquidate an estate faster.

 Another distinction between annuities and life insurance is intended to guard you against premature death.
-Annuities, on the other hand, are meant to safeguard you from living beyond your means and running out of money.
+On the other hand, annuities are meant to safeguard you from living beyond your means and running out of money.

 Annuities are insurance policies that help protect against losing your money during retirement or running out of money in retirement.
 Life insurance is insurance that protects the people you leave behind financially if you die.